Isabella-Mitchell/lonely-house/README.md

 * If a user returns to a listing page from the cart, they do not have a clever way to amend their booking.

-* The user can select new dates and add the property to cart to amend their booking, however this is not intuiative.
-I could add a toast/ alert warning the user they already have a booking in their cart, and if they select new dates they will loose their existing booking.
+* The user can select new dates and add the property to cart to amend their booking, however this is not intuitive.
+I could add a toast/ alert warning the user they already have a booking in their cart, and if they select new dates they will lose their existing booking.

 * A future feature would be, if users navigate to a listing which is currently in their cart, then their existing booking dates would populate the datepicker.

 #### More descriptive 'Add to Cart' toasts

-* If a user adds a booking to cart, they can see more informaion in the success toast.
+* If a user adds a booking to cart, they can see more information in the success toast.

 #### Check in and Checkout date being reflected in Order Confirmation

 * Users cannot currently see their check in and check out date once they have placed their order.
 They currently only see the nights they have booked.
 In my own experience of booking holiday lets, it's very important that the user is clear on these dates.
 There is a chance, by only reflecting the nights, that users might think the final date is the checkout date, when in fact it is the night after.

-* Ideally these dates would be calculated from the line items.
+* Ideally, these dates would be calculated from the line items.
 E.g. if a line item is deleted (like the user is cutting their trip shorter by one day), then the checkout date automatically calculates itself and updates.

 * A future feature would be to reflect the user's check-in and check-out dates in their order confirmation.

 #### Update dates shown to user format to be dd-mm-yyyy

 * The format is yyyy-mm-dd due to the default date format on the Python order model.
-I'm sure this could be changed but it is low prioirty.
+I'm sure this could be changed but it is low priority.
 I also realised I could use a date picker within the line item to select and change the date.
 This was ideal as it would mean invalid dates could not be entered by the admin.
 The default format for this is yyyy-mm-dd, so I have also used this on my datepicker.
-I feel a more user friendly format would be dd-mm-yyyy, but updating this is a low priority.
+I feel a more user-friendly format would be dd-mm-yyyy, but updating this is a low priority.

 * A future feature would be to present dates to the user in a more human-friendly fashion.